 - Info that helps all new starters – would be agreed by all as important to include in your induction.

-- Info that is ‘nice to have’ not ‘need to have’ – depends on time available within the induction and what value it adds to all your attendees.
+- Info that is ‘nice to have’ not ‘need to have’ – depends on time available within the induction and what value it adds to all your attendees can it be done using an online portal/e-learning system.

-- Job specific info that may need to be covered by managers – helps you to decide if it’s something that a manager would cover after the induction for their specific employees/department, or if all induction attendees would benefit across your business.
+- Job specific info that may need to be covered by managers – helps you to decide if it’s something that a manager would cover after the induction for their specific employees/department, or if all induction attendees would benefit across your business, again some elements could be standardised and done through online or e-learning platforms.

-- If money was not an issue – dictated by your budget, time and available resources – unless it also falls into section 1 and everyone agrees the value & return on investment outweighs the cost.
+- If money was not an issue – we know this is dictated by your budget, time and available resources – unless it also falls into section 1 and everyone agrees the value & return on investment outweighs the cost.
+The important thing is not to drop it because of cost, inductions are long term investments, and higher upfront costs are often shown to have long term value and a return on that investment.

 The aim is to get all the elements written up (displayed on the wall) and then to start adding the detail around each subject.